Responses to the COVID-19 pandemic in August 2020: 31 August

-The WHO Director-General warned that kickstarting economies without a COVID-19 plan was a ‘a recipe for disaster’, while advising on the measures that individuals, communities and governments, communities could take to ensure safety.
+The WHO Director-General warned that kickstarting economies without a COVID-19 plan was a ‘recipe for disaster’, while advising on the measures that individuals, communities and governments, communities could take to ensure safety.
 Addressing a virtual town hall with young women from NGOs, part of the annual session of the Commission on the Status of Women, coordinated by UN Women, the UN Secretary-General stated that the COVID-19 pandemic had reversed decades of fragile progress on gender equality and women's rights.

 Reactions and measures in Africa

 1 August

 Kenya's national airline Kenya Airways resumed international flights after they were suspended in March due to the coronavirus pandemic.

 3 August

-In The Gambia, Finance Minister Mambury Njie, Energy Minister Fafa Sanyang, and Agriculture Minister Amie Fabureh all tested positive for COVID-19, and will subsequently self-isolated and performed remote work, making the total number of cabinet ministers infected with the virus five.
+In the Gambia, Finance Minister Mambury Njie, Energy Minister Fafa Sanyang, and Agriculture Minister Amie Fabureh all tested positive for COVID-19, and will subsequently self-isolated and performed remote work, making the total number of cabinet ministers infected with the virus five.

 South Africa's anti-corruption organisation announced that it was investigating irregularities in several aspects of the government's handling of the COVID-19 pandemic, amid concerns that senior officials gained access to millions of rand of financial aid.